 define( 'AUTOMATIC_UPDATER_DISABLED', true );

-To do so, simply copy and paste the two code below to your function.php file:
+To do so, simply copy and paste the two codes below to your function.php file: